 Ask a child to draw a map and you’re likely to find a land of mountains and monsters with an X marking the spot where to find buried treasure.

 Looking at or creating magnificent maps their little faces light up with excitement as they venture into the unknown, an uncharted territory inhabited by strange beasts and mythical creatures – like Middle Earth.
 Or the Internet.

-Indeed maps are so familiar to us that, when helping businesses and journalists ‘get social’ I’ve often used this map of online communities as a starting point to help explain the world of social media.
+Indeed maps are so familiar to us that, when helping businesses and journalists ‘get social’ I’ve often used this map (external link) of online communities as a starting point to help explain the world of social media.

 Imagine each platform is a different country, with a different culture and a different language.
 The landscape of each ‘country’ might look a little different but the people seem much the same.
 This assumption would be your first mistake.

 The inhabitants of Facebook, Twitter and LinkedIn might appear to be similar but there are significant demographic and psychographic differences and a wide range of dialects – not everyone speaks ‘hashtag’ for example.

 So just imagine that you were planning to visit a country you’d never been to before, would you go without doing some homework?
 Probably not.